 Participants enrolled in the program are given a budget and are able to determine what mix of goods and services will best meet their needs.
 Some opt to hire Support Service Providers that they already know and trust; such as family, friends and neighbors; while others choose to buy services and products that will help them live independently in their own home and community.
 Whatever the decision, it remains the Participants’ choice.

-Consumer Direction serves as the Fiscal Support Entity and functions as a payroll agent, employer of record, purchaser of goods, and other administrative services for these individuals and families.
+Consumer Direction serves as the Financial Management Services (FMS) and functions as a payroll agent, employer of record, purchaser of goods, and other administrative services for these individuals and families.